-During the three and nine months ended May 31, 2022, Pure Cycle spent \$1.9 million and \$8.8 million on public improvements which are payable by the Sky Ranch CAB to the Company and were added to the note receivable from the Sky Ranch CAB.
-Additionally, for the three and nine months ended May 31, 2022, project management fees owed to the Company of \$0.1 million and \$0.5 million, and interest income on the outstanding note receivable of \$0.3 million and \$1.2 million were also added to the note receivable.
+Ranch which are the ultimate responsibility of the Sky Ranch CAB.
+During the three months ended November 30, 2023, Pure Cycle spent \$2.5 million on public improvements which are payable by the Sky Ranch CAB to Pure Cycle.
+Since Pure Cycle believes the amounts are probable of collection, they have been added to the note receivable from the Sky Ranch CAB.
+Additionally, for the three months ended November 30, 2023, project management fees of less than \$0.1 million and interest income on the outstanding note receivable of \$0.7 million were also added to the note receivable.
+No payments were made on the note receivable during the three months ended November 30, 2023 and 2022.
+Pursuant to the agreements with the Sky Ranch CAB, any payments received are initially applied to interest.